 The tragedy dealt a blow not only to those of us on the ship but to the larger Viking community.
-One podcast listener, who himself flew S-3s at the time, wrote to relate the ceremony for the fallen held back in Jacksonville, FL where the mishap squadron was based.
+One podcast listener, who himself flew S-3s at the time, wrote to relate the ceremony for the fallen held back in Jacksonville, FL where the mishap An aviation organization composed of aircrew, support personnel, aircraft, and equipment. was based.
 He recounted how the solemn words of the air wing commander, spoken at the ceremony aboard ship, were retold for those in attendance back home.

 After a brief internet search, the air wing commander’s remarks were found and are shared here as a testament to the hazards military aviators face, and the bonds we all share in this tumultuous calling.

 It is an honor to speak to you on behalf of our fallen comrades.
 Today we celebrate their life and legacy, their commitment and dedication to principles that you and I hold dear, and many, many wonderful memories.
 As I think of Mat and Mike in the spirited and compressed lives that we lead at sea, I am reminded of the words of Lord Byron when he wrote that the “days of our youth were the days of our glory.”